Opal: Multimodal Image Generation for News Illustration: Study 1: Exploring GPT-3 as a Source of Suggestions

-Although the forward search method received higher ratings, failures in recommending artistic styles occur in the forward search method more often than the backward search method, which lead to our decision on using the backward search in the system.
-One failure is that with forward search, random results that are not necessarily visual artistic styles might appear.
-For instance, some of the artistic styles appeared in the list include: social distancing art, coronavirus art, affordable art, prog rock and baroque pop etc. Some of these are made-up art styles and others are not visual art styles but music genres.
-Another failure with forward search is that the recommendations often default to certain generic artistic styles.
-For instance, the top 5 most frequent styles recommended by the forward method are cubism, surrealism, expressionism, abstract expressionism and neo-expressionism, which together accounted for 33\% of all recommendations.
-On the other hand, with the backward method, the top 5 most frequent results only accounted for 17\% of all recommendations. \textbf{Therefore, we argue that with backward search, the system can provide more variety and less mistakes in style recommendations.}
+For the style recommendations, we found that both methods of search had room for improvement.
+Although direct search was rated higher overall, direct search failed more often than indirect search at recommending styles.
+For example, direct search often returned random results that were not necessarily visual art styles.
+For example, some of the GPT-3 responses included: "social distancing art", "coronavirus art", "affordable art", "prog rock", "baroque pop" etc. Some of these were made-up art styles and others were not visual art styles but music genres.
+Direct search also failed to come up with consistently different recommendations.
+For instance, the five most frequent styles recommended by direct search were: cubism, surrealism, expressionism, abstract expressionism and neo-expressionism, which together accounted for 33\% of all recommendations.
+In contrast, the five most frequent results for indirect search only accounted for 17\% of all recommendations.
+This led us to implement indirect search in Opal. \textbf{With indirect search, by collecting datasets of stylistic knowledge from GPT-3 to search over, we could arrive at sets of style recommendations that have more variety and no chance of being made up.}